 From the colorful changing leaves to the crisp air and warm and cozy sweaters, many things make fall a great time of year—especially the foods ripe and bursting with seasonal flavors.
 Whether it's a neighborhood event or an annual Friendsgiving gathering with your pals, there are countless fruits and veggies to take advantage of right now.
 Here are six fall produce items that are at the top of our grocery list for November and beyond.

 Whether you're eating them, carving them, or using them as holiday décor, pumpkins are our current autumn obsession.
 And, believe it or not, when it comes to cooking with the most popular and versatile gourd in the world, the possibilities go beyond the typical pumpkin pie, pumpkin spice latte, or loaf of pumpkin bread.
 For example, we love this delicious pumpkin cheese-stuffed pasta Bolognese bake from Half Baked Harvest.
 It's creamy, comforting, and sure to be a hit for any crowd.

 Did you know there are more than 50 different types of pumpkins?
 Check out our top pumpkin picks and more fun facts in our ultimate pumpkin guide.

-Another vital staple in seasonal foods for autumn, with a multitude of uses, is apples.
-Apples should have a permanent spot in your pantry this time of year.
-Skip the grocery store and head to your nearest apple orchard for a vast, high-quality selection—and fun activity for the whole family.
-Use the fruit to make a cinnamon apple sauce, eat raw as a snack, or whip up this irresistible granny smith apple pie.
+Another vital staple in seasonal autumn foods with many uses is apples.
+High in fiber and low in calories, apples should have a permanent spot in your fridge (they last six to ten times longer there!) or in your pantry this time of year.
+Next time you're craving this yummy fall fruit, skip the grocery store and head to the nearest apple orchard in your area for a vast, high-quality selection—and a fun fall bucket list activity for the whole family.
+Apples in season right now include: